 ADHD students are faced with a multitude of challenges in their school lives.
 The overwhelmed teacher first notices the ADHD symptoms, which then leads the parent to test his child.
 The child is then put on medication, so as not to disrupt in the classroom.

-We, as parents, understand the frustration teachers experience.
-Some parents do not want to put their child on drugs but they do because this is the only way their child may continue attending school; others see it as a helpful tool to get their children to succeed and be productive.
+On one hand, some parents do not want to put their child on drugs but they do because this is the only way their child may continue attending school; others see it as a helpful tool to get their children to succeed and be productive.

 ADHD requirements in school are about caring, understanding and offering a nurturing setting for the ADHD child.
 The teacher must know what to expect from the child and what difficulties the child has to face each school day.
 The teacher has to be on the same "wavelength" as the parent, and the parent has to know that the teacher is well-informed enough on ADHD to make sure that the child is not going to "fall through the cracks."
 This also helps the parent not lose their sanity by explaining and reexplaining their child's needs year after year to a different set of teachers, and to any teacher that might be replaced during the year.

 We, as parents, understand the frustration teachers have experienced.
 They are the ones who have to spend all the time teaching the students.

 More teachers are becoming interested year by year to learn about Adhd because they want to help their students.

 And the ones who get this education/training are beginning to see that it is not only the accommodations in the classroom but also the emotional support they give to those children that will help them succeed.
 They know that writing negative remarks on a notebook or being sarcastic to the child infront of his peers in the classroom will only add to their slowly building defense mechanisms, and will gradually begin to disengage from school and finally give up.